kevinamiri/maila/createPost/newDoc.md

-## Introduction
+# Call invitation email.

 A call invite email is an email that is sent to a potential customer or client in order to invite them to a phone call.
 This type of email is typically used in order to set up a meeting or consultation, and it usually includes the date, time, and purpose of the call.

-How to write a Call invite Email?
+#### How to write a Call invite Email?

 To write a call invite email, you will need to gather the following information:

--The name of the person you are inviting
+- The name of the person you are inviting
--The date and time of the call
+- The date and time of the call
--The phone number of the person you are inviting
+- The phone number of the person you are inviting

 Once you have this information, you can begin to write your email.